-If you enjoy spy novels and TV shows, you'll also want to check out the Alex Rider series that premiered on Amazon's IMDb TV shortly before Christmas.
-I went into it with low expectations (since it was a young adult series), and I was pleasantly surprised.
-It's very watchable, and a second series has already been commissioned.
+If you enjoy spy novels and TV shows, you'll also want to check out the Alex Rider series that's heading into its third season on Amazon's Freevee “free with ads” TV service.
+Though it's clearly based on work for kids and teens, the TV series is well-done and enjoyable for adults, too.
 The only thing that was really irritating is that there was no option to purchase it and skip commercials.
 Nothing spoils the mood more than American TV adverts in the middle of a British show.

 You may find it interesting to know that Horowitz has mentioned many times that he writes down the ending to his novels before he finishes them.
 That way, the publisher will know how the book should end in case he dies before it's done.
 All we can say about that is that we hope it's never needed.

 Save it to Pinterest!